visit-dav/visit/src/doc/dev_manual/test_suite.rst

 The most likely culprit for errors is missing information in one of the following files:

 * ``src/include/visit-cmake.h.in`` --  Holds all the #defines needed for a build (HAVE_LIBXXX, etc).
-* ``src/CMake/PluginVsInstall.cmake.in`` -- Ensures third-party include/library locations are correct for an install.
+* ``src/CMake/PluginVsInstall.cmake.in`` -- Ensures third party include/library locations are correct for an install.
-* ``src/CMake/FilterDependnecies.cmake.in`` -- Filters library dependency paths to account for differences between locations of third-party libraries used in a build vs. where they are located within an installed version of VisIt.
+* ``src/CMake/FilterDependnecies.cmake.in`` -- Filters library dependency paths to account for differences between locations of third party libraries used in a build vs. where they are located within an installed version of VisIt.

 Regression testing on Windows
 -----------------------------